 The monetary penalties for knowingly hiring and continuing to employ ranges from $548 to $21,916 per violation.
 The monetary penalties for substantive violations, including failing to produce a form I-9 range from $220 to $2,191 per violation.
 5 factors are considered to determine penalty amounts:

 - The size of the business

-- Good faith effort to comply
+- A good faith effort to comply

-- Seriousness of the violations
+- The seriousness of the violations

 - Whether the violation involved unauthorized workers